zimolzak/data-for-health-policy-research/zimolzak-data-health-policy-2023-12-05.md

 - Me: \ldots
 - Armed robber: \ldots.
 - Me: \ldots.
-- Armed robber: It's easy to deidentify medical record data.
-Just remove all identifiers.
+- Armed robber: Just deidentify your medical record data.
+It's not that hard.
 - Me: WHAT, YOU DIDN'T EVEN CHOOSE A DEFINITION OF *IDENTIFIABLE!* CAN YOUR ANALYSIS HANDLE DATES WITH ONLY YEAR?
 CAN THE DATA BE USED IN COMBINATION WITH OTHER DATA FOR REIDENTIFICATION?
 HAVE YOU EVER